-- 3.2.1.4.
-Paying for a wireless plan for an employee when, though convenient, it is not necessary that, in order to meet the needs of the State, the employee have any wireless plan whatsoever. - 3.2.2.
+- 3.2.1.2.
+Paying for wireless plans including data service when voice or voice and text service alone would suffice in meeting the needs of the State. - 3.2.1.3.
+Paying the high costs for additional data or minutes because the wireless plan under consideration provides insufficient minutes to meet State requirements. - 3.2.2.
 The agency should consider, if the situation warrants, enrolling in a signal carrier's shared data and shared-minutes plans, assigning wireless devices to employees on an as-needed basis. - 3.2.3.
 The provision of a State-issued wireless device is a working condition fringe benefit and does not, providing it satisfies the other requirements outlined herein, constitute taxable income to the employee. - 3.2.4.
 Payments to the signal carrier for a State-issued wireless device should be made using the State's P-Card or by disbursement through AFIS. - 3.2.5.
 An agency that provides a State-issued wireless device to an employee is required to have a written policy that sets forth the conditions for the provision and use of such wireless devices.
 This policy should: - 3.2.5.1.
 Describe the appropriate business use of a State-issued wireless device. - 3.2.5.2.
 Prohibit the excessive personal use of a State-issued wireless device. - 3.2.5.3.
 Specify that any communications-voice, data, text, etc.-conducted on a State-issued wireless device are subject to the provisions of this section of SAAM. - 3.2.5.4.
 Require an employee to authorize, in writing, that any costs for excessive personal use of the wireless device or the costs to repair or replace a damaged, lost or stolen wireless device that was issued to him may be deducted from his pay. - 3.2.5.5.
 State that an employee's violation of his agency's wireless device policy or statewide security policies may be grounds for disciplinary action. - 3.2.6.
 The employee's use of and need for a State-issued wireless device should be reviewed by the agency not less than annually; any change in an employee's duties should prompt such a review.
-The purpose of this review is to determine whether, based on usage related to State business, the wireless plan in effect is the most economical under the circumstances and that paying an actual or standard reimbursement would not be a more economical arrangement for the State. - 3.2.7.
-The agency should periodically review the records relating to a State-issued wireless device to affirm that: - 3.2.7.1.
-That overwhelming majority of use is related to State business.
+The purpose of this review is to determine whether, based on usage related to State business, the wireless plan in effect is the most economical under the circumstances and that paying a standard reimbursement would not be a more economical arrangement for the State. - 3.2.7.
+The agency should periodically review the records relating to a State-issued wireless device to affirm that:

-Topic 55 Payroll and Personnel Issued 03/25/19
+Topic 55 Payroll and Personnel Issued 11/04/19

 Section 60 Wireless Devices Page 6 of 8

 Used to Conduct State Business